Ginner/passphrase/README.md

 There are no cryptography involved in the generation of the passphrases.
 I have, however, tried to include some security-minded checks.

-I see various attack vectors of the script and I'll list some her:
+Some good advice could be:
-- An attacker with access to your computer will be able to swap out your word list.
-Now, it is checked for shortness and uniqueness, however a rather long word list consisting of `word1, word2, ..., wordn` will pass those tests and make the passphrase sucky.
+- Check your word list.
+The program, rudimentarily, checks it for shortness and uniqueness, however a rather long word list consisting of `word1, word2, ..., wordn` will pass those tests and make the passphrase sucky.
+- Check the output (you need to remember it, right?).
+This will mitigate the problem above.
+- Use words with a length of at least 4 characters and use at least 4 words in a phrase.

 ### Performance
 The script is just various readily available Linux commands chained together and I have not optimized it for performance.